Steps to Earning Substance Abuse Counselor Certification in Florida

 Substance Abuse Counselor Jobs in Tampa

 Professional opportunities for substance abuse counselors in Tampa include River Oaks, a specialized treatment facility for individuals with addiction and mental health conditions.
-Services here include medical detox, inpatient/residential treatment, outpatient rehab, and veterans addiction treatment services.
+Services here include medical detox, inpatient/residential treatment, outpatient rehab, and veterans’ addiction treatment services.

 North Tampa Behavioral Health Hospital is another large facility in the Tampa region that serves adolescents, adults, and senior patients.
-They also have an inpatient program that includes specialized tracks for those with co-occurring disorders and chemical dependency.
+They have an inpatient program that includes specialized tracks for those with co-occurring disorders and chemical dependency.
 Therapies here include individual, group, and recreational therapy.

 Substance Abuse Counselor Jobs in St. Petersburg

 According to the St. Petersburg Police Department, a person dies from a drug overdose every 43 hours in Pinellas County.
-Substance abuse counselors here assume important roles in private and nonprofit inpatient facilities, outpatient substance abuse counseling centers, and a variety of programs in prisons, hospitals, and long-term care facilities.
+Substance abuse counselors here assume essential roles in private and nonprofit inpatient facilities, outpatient substance abuse counseling centers, and a variety of programs in prisons, hospitals, and long-term care facilities.

 Substance Abuse Counselor Jobs in Orlando